 Much of the New Orleans Saints’ fortunes hinge on how well Jameis Winston can succeed Drew Brees.
 If Winston cuts down on the 30 interceptions he threw in 2019 — is it possible to go anywhere but south of that total? — maybe the Saints can surprise some people.

 The Cowboys boast a strong mix of offensive weapons.
 From Dak Prescott to a backfield featuring Ezekiel Elliott and Tony Pollard, to the receivers consisting of Amari Cooper, CeeDee Lamb, and Michael Gallup.
 If their defense steps up, they could contend for the NFC East division crown.

 So who will win Super Bowl LVI?

-Plenty is still to play out, and it’ll be much easier to figure out who might hoist the Lombardi Trophy in Super Bowl LVI once rosters are more settled for the 2021 season.
+Plenty is still to play out, it’ll be much easier to figure out who might hoist the Lombardi Trophy in Super Bowl LVI as the season goes on.

 As for the road to the Big Game, here are some bold predictions: The Chiefs fall to the Browns in the AFC Championship Game, and the Rams best Green Bay in the Divisional Round to set up an NFC title clash at Tampa Bay.

 It’s a legitimately tough call to figure out who’s going to meet up with Cleveland in the grand finale, but we’ll give the slight edge to the defending champs, simply because of the key defensive backs they lost to the Browns in free agency.